snltd/SexyMF/README.md

 required file in a single SYSV package.
 32- and 64-bit versions should both be fine.

-A quick way to get up and running is to clone the Github repository and ask `npm` to install the required modules.
+Once you have a suitable Node installation, a quick way to get up and running is to clone the Github repository and ask `npm` to install the required modules.

     $ git clone https://github.com/snltd/SexyMF.git
 	$ cd SexyMF
 	$ npm install

-There are a couple of caveats: SexyMF is built on [Restify](http://mcavage.github.com/node-restify), which incorporates DTrace, which means compiling the Node DTrace module, which means GCC.
+There are a couple of potential snags: SexyMF is built on [Restify](http://mcavage.github.com/node-restify), which incorporates DTrace, which means compiling the Node DTrace module, which means GCC.
 Sorry.
-Second, you may find that a build fails with a `make` usage error.
+Second, you may find that the Restify build fails with a `make` usage error.
 If that happens, it's using the Sun `make`, and it requires the GNU version, so fiddle with your path until that's fixed.

 To start the server, run `sexymf.js`.